Krithi-D/Agentic--Aqua-Nova/README.md

 📊 Parameters Monitored
 🌡 Temperature
 🧂 Salinity
 🌫 Turbidity
 🧪 pH Level
 🫧 Dissolved Oxygen (DO)
 🛢 Oil Density
 ♻️ LIF Sensor (Microplastics)

 ⚙️ Functionality
 Reads real-time data from sensors.
 Normalizes readings to a 0–100 scale.
 Calculates individual scores for each parameter.
 Combines scores into a final Marine Health Index (MHI).

 Detects:

 Oil spills
 Microplastics
 Displays readable output in the serial monitor.

 STEPS:

-Go to Wokwi Arduino Simulator
+1.Go to Wokwi Arduino Simulator
    Create a new project using the ESP32 Dev Board.

-Add Components:
+2.Add Components:
    Add an ESP32 Dev Module
    Add a DHT22 sensor

-Add potentiometers (for salinity, pH, viscosity, oxygen, oil density, and LIF)

-Add a turbidity sensor (can be simulated with another analog sensor or potentiometer)
+   Add potentiometers (for salinity, pH, viscosity, oxygen, oil density, and LIF) Add a turbidity sensor (can be simulated with another analog sensor or potentiometer)

-Wire the Circuit:
+3.Wire the Circuit:

-Connect all sensors to the ESP32 as per the pin mapping:
+     Connect all sensors to the ESP32:

-rust
-Copy
-Edit
 DHT22       -> GPIO15
 Salinity    -> GPIO36
 Turbidity   -> GPIO39